Ventura Dog Bite Attorneys

-If you or a loved one has been bitten by a dog, Ventura dog bite attorney Renée J. Nordstrand can help you hold the dog owner liable for negligence.
+If you or a loved one has been bitten by a dog, Ventura personal injury lawyer Renée J. Nordstrand can help you hold the dog owner liable for negligence.
 To discuss your experience with our legal team, call us for a consultation today at (805) 962-2022.

 California Dog Bite Law

 Under California Civil Code 3342, the owner of any dog that bites and causes injury to another individual in a public place or when they are lawfully in a private place, may be held liable for the damages suffered.
 An exception to this rule would be in the event that a military or police dog causes injury while defending itself, a peace officer, or another person against "annoying, harassing, or provoking [actions]" or physical attack.